linucks/ambuild/README.md

 sudo apt-get install git
 ```

 2. Checkout ambuild from the GitHub repository.
+We recommend that you cd into /opt, and then run this command.
 ```
 git clone https://github.com/linucks/ambuild.git
 ```